jpulse-net/jpulse-framework/docs/dev/work-items.md

   - themes
 - create a hello-world-plugin, ship with jpulse-framework

-## **W-015**: deployment: strategy for clean onboarding
+### **W-015**: deployment: strategy for clean onboarding
 - status: 🕑 PENDING
 - type: Feature
-- define an clean out of box experience when deploying a jPulse based webserver for the first time
+- objective: clean out of box experience when deploying a jPulse based webserver for the first time
 - sensible defaults
 - easy onboarding for:
   - dev and prod deployments